 News & Events

-Add your favorite BHFCU events and notable dates to your 2014 Calendars.
-Save the Dates
+Add your favorite BHFCU events and notable dates to your 2015 Calendars.

 Black Hills Federal Credit Union’s VIBZ teen program is designed to promote financial literacy among young adults and assist them in effectively managing their personal finances.

 The VIBZ Scholarship Committee congratulates the following 2015 recipients: